alexn95/test-task/README.md

 # CLIENT BASE
 Base of clients.
-Stored first name, last name, date of birth, age, photo and likes in photo.
+In base stored first name, last name, date of birth, age, photo and likes to photo.

-User can create and delete clients, see list of all client or search clients by first name and last name, see the map of the desired client, see all client photo and like it.
+User can create and delete clients, can view list of all client or search clients by first name and last name, can view the map of the desired client, can view all photo and set the "like" to selected photo.

 Also application provide REST API to get photo list and setting likes.
 ## Prerequisites